top of page

 Total productive maintenance (TPM) –Implementing key performance indicators – Guide

-A Quick summary of the contents of PAS1918:2022
+Following is a quick summary of the key contents of PAS1918:2022

 Clauses 0 to 2: Introduction, Scope, References